 - Government Borrowing & National Debt Ratio

 I see these as the topline summaries of a national economy.
 The first pair measures whether the income of a nation is growing and whether that growth is getting into the pockets of the people.
 The second pair measures whether we are in work or seeking work.
 The third pair measures whether the prices of goods and services we pay for are going up or down.
-The last pair measures government borrowing and debts and thus pressure on public services that we depend on.
+The fourth pair measures government borrowing and debts and thus pressure on public services that we depend on.
+The final pair measures the efficiency in how we earn our keep and was denoted the Statistic of the Decade by the Royal Statistical Society in 2019.

 For more information on why I chose to track these statistics and the format of charts I use below, please read my post “UK Economy Tracker Explained“.
 You can click on each heading below to be taken to the ONS website where I sourced the data (the 4 letter code denotes which ONS times series was used).
 By the way, if you think I am not using the most appropriate time series, please do contact me and let me know!